aliramazanov/turing-academy/README.md

 # Java Program by Turing Academy

-This repository contains exercies done while attending lessons or as homework.
+This repository contains exercises done while attending lessons or as homework.